pmulhern/ReadMe_Generator/README.md

 ## Usage

-It's Awesome
+This is AWESOME!!

 ## License

-This project is licensed under the APACHE 2.0 license
+This project is licensed under the MIT license

 ## Contributing